 Medicaid provides financial support for nearly 20% of all personal healthcare spending in the United States.

 The Medicaid program is administered at a state level and follows federal guidelines.
-It is funded by both state and federal governments.
+In addition, both state and federal governments fund this program.

 There is a long list of mandatory benefits provided by Medicaid, including inpatient hospital services, transportation to medical care, laboratory and X-ray services, and more.
-There are also many additional benefits that vary by state, such as prescription drugs, physical therapy, vision and dental.
+Furthermore, there are many additional benefits that vary by state, such as prescription drugs, physical therapy, vision and dental.

 If you think you’re eligible for Medicaid and want to learn more about joining the 64.5 million Americans who enjoy these benefits, let us know at [email protected].
 We are happy to walk you through any questions you have about the program!